 The Adventure Pursuits program is designed to support group leaders as they work with youth.
 Please contact the La Vida Center for Outdoor Education and Leadership office at 978.867.4111 or through email.
-Our Adventure Pursuits Director, Sam Craig, will be glad to assist you.
+Our Adventure Pursuits Director will be glad to assist you.

 Please download the following Adventure Pursuits forms for your group event.